-American-style Presidential system or the Parliamentary-Westminster type?
+American-style presidential system or the parliamentary-Westminster type?

 “A cursory historical excursion of instances of ‘restructuring’ that Nigeria has had since its founding shows that tweaks to the structure of the country took place in colonial arrangements, military dictatorships, and in the much leaner, less cumbersome parliamentary system we practiced after independence.

-My question to you Mo is, do you believe that a big part of Nigeria’s challenges with governance has to do with our American-styled presidential system of government as Farooq suggested?
-In order words, should we then opt for the Parliamentary-Westminster type instead?
+My question to you, Mo is, do you believe that a big part of Nigeria’s challenges with governance has to do with our American-styled presidential system of government as Farooq suggested?
+In other words, should we then opt for the parliamentary-Westminster type instead?
 What are other options we need to consider at this time?

-Moses: Osmund, I agree with Farooq that the presidential system promotes the unitary centralization that we all criticize as stifling subnational innovation, promoting corruption, and preventing healthy developmental competition between the subnational units.
-We all agree that under the current system the center suffocates the states and the states in turn suffocate the local governments, in a debilitating spiral of centralized tyranny.
+Osmund, I agree with Farooq that the presidential system promotes the unitary centralisation that we all criticise as stifling sub-national innovation, promoting corruption, and preventing healthy developmental competition between the sub-national units.
+We all agree that under the current system the center suffocates the states and the states in turn suffocate the local governments, in a debilitating spiral of centralised tyranny.

 I am not comfortable with the idea of lazily borrowing systems developed to cater to the political imaginations and challenges of other societies or refusing to do the work of political innovation to produce a system that is uniquely ours and is suitable to our political history, present, and imagined future.

-Osmund: I agree with some of the points raised by both of you.
+I agree with some of the points raised by both of you.
 Obviously, each of the two systems has its own unique strengths and weaknesses.
 What I like about the presidential system is that the people can directly have a say in choosing who gets to lead the country, instead of leaving that in the hands of members of parliament, many of whom are in the pockets of corporate lobbyists and other vested interests.
-Under a Presidential system, it would have been virtually impossible for Imran Khan, a hugely popular Prime Minister, to be removed by the Pakistani parliament, in a no confidence vote teleguided by that country’s military high command.
+Under a presidential system, it would have been virtually impossible for Imran Khan, a hugely popular prime minister, to be removed by the Pakistani parliament, in a no confidence vote teleguided by that country’s military high command.

-Farooq: My criticism of the American-style presidential democracy is limited to its unamenability to structural tweaks, not its other elements that Osmund mentioned.
-So, maybe it isn’t American presidential democracy per se that I have an issue with (although I have a lot of issues with it) but the impossibly cumbersome procedural steps required for constitutional reforms.
+My criticism of the American-style presidential democracy is limited to its un-amenability to structural tweaks, not its other elements that Osmund mentioned.
+So, maybe it isn’t American presidential democracy per se that I have an issue with (although I have a lot of issues with it), but the impossibly cumbersome procedural steps required for constitutional reforms.

 My worry is that we imported into our constitution the structural impediments that America erected as preconditions to change their constitution.
 America set a high bar for amendments (or what we have chosen to call “restructuring” in Nigeria) to its constitution because of its peculiarities.

-The American union—and the constitution that cemented this union— emerged from the compromises between the North and the South; between rural, agricultural states and urban, industrializing states; between slave states and free states; between densely populated states and sparsely populated states; and between loyalists to the British Crown and patriots who rebelled against the Crown and supported the American Revolution.
+The American union – and the constitution that cemented this union – emerged from the compromises between the North and the South; between rural, agricultural states and urban, industrialising states; between slave states and free states; between densely populated states and sparsely populated states; and between loyalists to the British Crown and patriots who rebelled against the Crown and supported the American Revolution.

 In order not to compromise the integrity of the compromise that birthed the union, America’s founders decided to set a really high bar for changes to its foundational document.
 That is not Nigeria’s experience.